Forgiveness Q&A

 What if the offender will not participate in the full process of forgiveness?

 Sometimes the offense is relatively small, and the offender may not realize the relationship issue being caused by it.
 This is where God's value in us of unselfishness comes into play and offenses can be covered over with love.
-(1 Pet 4:8)
+(1 Peter 4:8)

 Consider the whole of the offender's life.
 Do they show evidence of growing to have God's sacrificial love for others in other parts of their life?
 If so, then maybe it is just due to human imperfections that they are unable to perceive that the issue is an offense.
 (Everybody is remarkably different!)
 Love them wisely and quietly patient, and later they might grow to be able to understand better.